ionos-cloud/terraform-provider-ionoscloud/docs/resources/dbaas_inmemorydb_replica_set.md

   * `volatile-lfu` - The least frequently used keys will be removed first, but only among keys with the `expire` field set to `true`.
   * `volatile-random` - Random keys will be removed, but only among keys with the `expire` field set to `true`.
   * `volatile-ttl` - The key with the nearest time to live will be removed first, but only among keys with the `expire` field set to `true`.
 * `connections` - (Required)[object] The network connection for your replica set.
 Only one connection is allowed.
+Updates to the value of the fields force the replica set to be re-created.
   * `datacenter_id` - (Required)[string] The datacenter to connect your instance to.
   * `lan_id` - (Required)[string] The numeric LAN ID to connect your instance to.
   * `cidr` - (Required)[string] The IP and subnet for your instance.
 Note the following unavailable IP ranges: 10.233.64.0/18, 10.233.0.0/18, 10.233.114.0/24.
-* `credentials` - (Required)[object] Credentials for the InMemoryDB replicaset, only one type of password can be used since they are mutually exclusive
+* `credentials` - (Required)[object] Credentials for the InMemoryDB replicaset, only one type of password can be used since they are mutually exclusive.
+Updates to the value of the field force the replica set to be re-created.
   * `username` - (Required)[string] The username for the initial InMemoryDB user.
 Some system usernames are restricted (e.g. 'admin', 'standby').
   * `plain_text_password` - (Optional)[string] The password for a InMemoryDB user, this is a field that is marked as `Sensitive`.
   * `hashed_password` - (Optional)[object] The hashed password for a InMemoryDB user.